jacobped/Docker-Nginx-OpenVPNClient/README.md

 Command to run the container in the background

-`docker run -d --name nginxopenvpn -p 80:80 --cap-add=NET_ADMIN --device=/dev/net/tun nginx-openvpnclient`
+`docker run -d --name nginxopenvpn -p 80:80 --cap-add=NET_ADMIN --device=/dev/net/tun -v localConfigPath:/config -v localLogPath:/log nginx-openvpnclient`

 And if everything is set up correctly, it should now connect and proxy traffix comming from the vpn connection.